-- Using inappropriate and/or vulgar language. - Engaging in an inappropriate and/or disrespectful conversation. - Causing a disturbance and/or distraction in the classroom. - Refusing a task, assignment, or client given by your instructor(s). - Disrespectful attitude and/or behavior to academy staff or faculty. - Calling, answering, or texting on a cell phone while in class or on the clinic floor.
+- Smelling of marijuana or alcohol at any time of the school day - Vaping or e-cigarettes of any kind while in the school building (including restrooms) - Using inappropriate and/or vulgar language. - Engaging in an inappropriate and/or disrespectful conversation. - Causing a disturbance and/or distraction in the classroom. - Refusing a task, assignment, or client given by your instructor(s). - Disrespectful attitude and/or behavior to academy staff or faculty. - Calling, answering, or texting on a cell phone while in class or on the clinic floor.